andregranberg/mcp-movies/server/README.md

 1. **list_movies** - Returns a list of all movies in the database
 2. **get_movie_info** - Returns detailed information about a specific movie
+3. **add_movie** - Adds a new movie to the database with title, year, director, genre, and rating

+## Data Persistence

+Currently, movie data is stored in memory and will be lost when the server restarts.
+This is suitable for development and testing but would need to be changed for production use.

 ## Development Workflow